 A copy of the UCP is available upon request at the main office.
-For further information on any part of the complaint procedures, including filing a complaint or requesting a copy of the complaint procedures, please get in touch with the Executive Director.
+For further information on any part of the complaint procedures, including filing a complaint or requesting a copy of the complaint procedures, please contact the Executive Director.